deyran/asp-net-maui/Microsoft/create-y-first-App/class06-navigate-b-screens.md

 1. In the root directory, add new folder called **Views**
 2. Inside the Views folder, add new item (.NET MAUI Content pages) called *UserDetailView.xaml*
-3. Open the *UserDetailView.xaml*, edit it as shown in the code below:
+3. Open the *UserDetailView.xaml* page, edit it as shown in the code below:

 ```
 <?xml version="1.0" encoding="utf-8" ?>